Home » Weather Instruments: What Each One Measures and How They Work

 Track rainfall for gardeningRain gauge

-Know the real outdoor temperatureOutdoor thermometer
+Know real outdoor temperatureOutdoor thermometer

-Monitor wind for sailing or farmingAnemometer + wind vane
+Monitor wind for sailing/farmingAnemometer + wind vane

 Full backyard weather dataHome weather station